OpenInterpreter/01/CONTEXT.md

 1. **Be minimal.**

-Both to developers and to the end user.
-Extreme, unrelenting minimalism.
+Both to developers (the 01 should be very programmer friendly) and to the end user.

 2. **Develop standards.**